-Solitary bees aren't ones who fell out with their friends and chose to live alone, there are over 200 different types of solitary bee in the UK.
-They don't live in hives or colonies, they don't have a queen and they don't produce honey, but they do help pollinate, in fact they are the most effective pollinators.
-Bumblebees aren't solitary bees.
-They live in nests with up to 400 others.
-And yes, they create honey, but this is just for their consumption.
-So they aren't classed as a honey bee either!
+Solitary bees aren't named because they fell out with their friends and chose to live alone!
+There are over 200 different types of solitary bee in the UK, meaning they don't live in hives or colonies, they don't have a queen and they don't produce honey, but they do help pollinate.
+In fact, they are the most effective pollinators.